 Spend some time looking at the resources provided.
 Are there any that could be useful for your program?
 If so, create an area in your staff and family resource space to spotlight information on activities to promote healthy physical development.

-Randomly choose a classroom from each age group to spend at least 30 minutes in.
-Observe for evidence that the individual physical development needs of the students in the classroom are being met.
-Use the above bulleted items for each age group in this lesson as a guide.
+For this Motor Skills Observation, randomly choose a classroom from each age group your program serves and spend at least 30 minutes observing for evidence that the individual physical development needs of the students in the classroom are being met.
+Use the Age-Specific Considerations that are available in the Learn section of this lesson as a guide.
 Based on your observations, develop a plan for supporting staff with the resources they need in order to better support the physical development of children and youth.

 National Association for Sport and Physical Education. (n.d.).
 Active Start: A Statement of Physical Activity Guidelines for Children From Birth to Age 5 (2nd ed.).
 Retrieved from https://www.shapeamerica.org/standards/guidelines/activestart.aspx